CEO and Lead Developer

 Tycho Brahe was a 16th century Danish astronomer who cared about data.
 He had a gold nose (though not in his potrait) and an epic mustache (shown in portrait).
-Tycho kept meticulous data records of planetary orbits.
+Tycho was obsessed with tracking the motion of celestial objects, and he kept meticulous records of his observations.

-Tycho was able to use his records of planetary orbits to make break throughs on the nature of supernovae and comets, but his life's grand goal was to decipher an accurate model of our solar system (they thought the Sun and planets ordited around the Earth in Tycho's time).
+Tycho leveraged the atronomical data he collected to make breakthrough discoveries about supernovae and comets.
+Despite his scientific successes, Tycho's eyes were always set on a grander discovery; his life goal was to decipher an accurate model of the laws governing our solar system (most people thought the Sun and planets ordited the Earth in Tycho's time).

-Tycho's methods for gathering data and testing hypotheses against the empirical data were the most advanced the world had seen.
-Tycho was not able to single handedly decode the physical laws governing the solar system, but his work allowed for Kepler to make his great breakthrough.
+Tycho's work to gather data and test hypotheses against empirical data changed the world.
+Tycho did not decode the laws governing the solar system, but his work and data allowed for Kepler to make his great breakthrough.
 The lesson we take from Tycho Brahe is that data is the key.
 Track your data and you can throw ideas at it in the future.
 You can create models and test them against the data.
 As the data continues to flow in, you can continuously test and improve your models.